Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 ## Code Generation tab

 ### Code Generation
-In this tap, to the left, you will see a list of the subsystems in your design.
-When you select a subsystem, different settings will display depending on the type of the subsystem selected (HDL, HLS, or AI Engine).
+To the left of this tab, a list displays all subsystems in your design.
+Selecting a subsystem reveals specific settings based on its type (HDL, HLS, or AI Engine).
+The tool automatically detects the subsystem type based on its internal blocks

 ### Code direcotry
 The generated code will be saved in the specified code directory.
 In case the directory already exists, you will receive a notification.